Published: 1.6.23

 Environmental Impact

-From an environmental perspective, both methods have their pros and cons.
+From an environmental perspective, both painting and wrapping motorcycles have their pros and cons.

-Vinyl wraps, while not biodegradable, are recyclable.
-The process of applying a wrap also involves minimal emissions.
+Vinyl wraps, while not biodegradable, are recyclable and the application process involves minimal emissions.

 However, the production of vinyl does involve the use of petroleum products, which is a consideration for those concerned about fossil fuel usage.